WhatTheDickens/syllabi/Dig_Thoreau_s18.md

 - Henry Petroski, *The Pencil* (excerpt)
 - Walter Harding, "Five Ways of Looking at *Walden*"
 - Cory Doctorow, *Information Doesn't Want to Be Free*
+- Bob Stein, "A Taxonomy of Reading"
+- Paul Schacht, "Annotation"

 Tools and accounts
 ------------------